Jinan: Climate

 Due to the mountains to the south of the city, temperature inversions are common, occurring on about 200 days per year.
 The high precipitation for northern Chinese standards, in tandem with the topography (mountains surrounding the city on three sides), leads to particularly oppressive summer weather and the city being named as a candidate for the fourth "furnace", c.e.
 Three Furnaces.

-Extremes since 1951 have ranged from −19.7 °C on 17 January 1953 to 42.5 °C on 24 July 1955.
+Extremes since 1951 have ranged from −19.7 °C on 17 January 1953, to 42.5 °C on 24 July 1955.

-Air quality

-According to the National Environmental Analysis released by Tsinghua University and The Asian Development Bank in January 2013, Jinan is one of ten most air polluted cities in the world.
-Also according to this report, 7 of 10 most air polluted cities are in China, including Taiyuan, Beijing, Urumqi, Lanzhou, Chongqing, Jinan and Shijiazhuang.
-As air pollution in China is at an all-time high, several northern cities are among the most polluted cities and have some of the worst air quality in China.
-Reporting on China's air quality has been accompanied by what seems like a monochromatic slideshow of the country's several cities smothered in thick smog.
-According to a survey made by "Global voices China" in February 2013, Jinan is among China's 10 most polluted cities, and is the only Shandong city to be on this list.
-Other cities on the blacklist includes major Chinese cities like Beijing, Shijiazhuang, Zhengzhou, and 6 other prefectural cities all in Hebei Province.
-These cities are all situated in traditional geographic subdivision of "Huabei (North China) Region".